-There is poor support in the literature for adaptive changes in reproductive traits along altitudinal gradients (Halbritter , 2018).
-In contrast, adaptive differentiation along altitudinal gradients is expected for biomass-related traits and height, with a trend toward smaller plants for populations from high altitude compared to plants from lowland sites (Halbritter , 2018).
+There is poor support in the literature for adaptive changes in reproductive traits along altitudinal gradients (Halbritter et al, 2018).
+In contrast, adaptive differentiation along altitudinal gradients is expected for biomass-related traits and height, with a trend toward smaller plants for populations from high altitude compared to plants from lowland sites (Halbritter et al, 2018).
 We tested this hypothesis for five morphological traits (the basal stem diameter, the number of branches on the plant, the number of vegetative nodes on the main stem, and the total height of the plant).
-We also studied three additional traits: a phenological trait (the germination date), a developmental trait (the average internode length) and a functional trait (specific leaf area, SLA).
-We expected populations from higher altitudes to germinate later, over a shorter period (Gimenez-Benavides , 2006; Donohue , 2010).
+We also studied three additional traits: a phenological trait (the germination date), a developmental trait (the average internode length) and a functional trait (the specific leaf area, SLA).
+We expected populations from higher altitudes to germinate later, over a shorter period (Gimenez-Benavides et al, 2006; Donohue et al, 2010).
 This is because germinating later over shorter periods allows plants to track the late arrival and the shorter-term availability of suitable climatic conditions for growth at higher altitudes (Körner, 1999).
 Because the internode length is a trait related to both plant height and growth rates, we had no clear expectations.
-Finally, SLA refers to leaf construction cost and captures information about leaf economic strategies (Wright , 2004); low SLA suggests high leaf construction cost and high stress tolerance.
-Selective pressures associated with lower temperatures at higher elevations are expected to promote leaf trait syndromes associated with superior stress tolerance but inferior competitiveness (Read , 2014).
-These relationships are generally stronger among species than among populations of the same species (Read , 2014).
+Finally, SLA refers to leaf construction cost and captures information about leaf economic strategies (Wright et al, 2004); low SLA suggests high leaf construction cost and high stress tolerance.
+Selective pressures associated with lower temperatures at higher elevations are expected to promote leaf trait syndromes associated with superior stress tolerance but inferior competitiveness (Read et al, 2014).
+These relationships are generally stronger among species than among populations of the same species (Read et al, 2014).
 Therefore, we expected no correlation or a negative correlation between SLA and elevation among populations.

-In this study, we estimated neutral genetic differentiation (FST), quantitative genetic differentiation (QST) trait heritability (h²) in A. majus.
-Previous studies of genetic differentiation between populations and subspecies at putatively neutral microsatellite markers brought evidence that gene flow was limited between populations (Debout , 2012; Pujol , 2017), which sets the stage for local adaptation.
+In this study, we estimated neutral genetic differentiation (FST), quantitative genetic differentiation (QST) based on the partition of trait genetic variance and trait heritability (h²) in A. majus.
+Previous studies of genetic differentiation between populations and subspecies at putatively neutral microsatellite markers brought evidence that gene flow was limited between populations (Debout et al, 2012; Pujol et al, 2017), which sets the stage for local adaptation.
 We then tested for the hypothesis that traits were potentially involved with local adaptation by comparing QST and FST.
 Finally, we investigated whether quantitative genetic differentiation increased with altitudinal difference, with the hypothesis that environmental changes associated with altitude, which include a suite of climatic variables, drove adaptive responses.
 Other environmental variables (e.g., atmospheric pressure) can also change with altitude.
-Our study also ultimately evaluating whether QST-FST comparisons can be used as a tool to identify candidate traits involved with the potential adaptation of populations to altitudinal gradients, and thereby climate differences.
+Our study also ultimately contributes to evaluating whether QST-FST comparisons can be used as a tool to identify candidate traits involved with the potential adaptation of populations to altitudinal gradients, and thereby climate differences.

 MATERIAL AND METHODS